fommil/fpmortals/manuscript/main-text.md

 Recall from Chapter 4 that with compiletime polymorphism we can have a different implementation of `append` depending on the `E` in `Seq[E]`, not just the base runtime class `Seq`.

-`Band` has the law that the `append` operation of the same two elements is *idempotent*, i.e. gives the same value.
-An example is anything that can only be one value, such as `Unit`, if the `append` is a least upper bound, or a `Set`.
-It provides no further methods yet users can make use of the guarantee for performance optimisation.

 ### Mappable Things